SAP-samples/btp-terraform-mooc-terra1/units/unit_4_3/README.md

 According to the [official Terraform documentations for modules](https://developer.hashicorp.com/terraform/language/modules): "*Modules are containers for multiple resources that are used together.
 A module consists of a collection of .tf and/or .tf.json files kept together in a directory.
 Modules are the main way to package and reuse resource configurations with Terraform.*".

-And we will take advantage of this concept by moving all of the code into a module that contains a baseline with those BTP services we want to habe in subaccounts.
+And we will take advantage of this concept by moving all of the code into a module that contains a baseline with those BTP services we want to have in subaccounts.

 We will do this in three steps:
 - create a module folder and move the code to that folder which takes care of the app/service entitlements, service instances and app subscriptions.